avi1o1/AdvantEdge/README.md

 - POSIX-compliant system
 - TCP/IP network connection

 Basically any Unix-like system should work.
-If you're on Windows, you can use WSL or a virtual machine.
+If you're on Windows, you can use WSL or a virtual machine, but your mileage may vary.

 ### Building
 ```bash